We've launched new tax management features. Learn more

 • Rebates can yield almost as many sales, but requires ⅓ of the budget on average, because not everyone claims rebates.

-• Unless you expect a 90% claim rate — and our experiments suggest claim rates are much lower — it’s generally more cost effective offer a rebate.
+• Unless you expect a 90% claim rate — and our experiments suggest claim rates are much lower — it’s generally more cost effective to offer a rebate.

 We teamed up with The Decision Lab (TDL), an applied research and innovation firm, to prove that rebates are superior.
 To do so, we explore the two most important considerations that separate rebates from discounts: